swiftlang/swift-evolution/proposals/nnnn-actors.md

 It is easy to point out a small mistake in actors spanning a few lines of code, however programming complex actors with reentrancy can be quite a challenge.
 In this specific example, the solution–in hindsight–is simple, we should store the opinion in a function local variable, or in other words, any state the actor needs to to complete an execution "atomically" it must copy into local function scope.
 This can be hard to remember and manage consistently.

-> Depending on one's viewpoint, one could actually claim that deadlocks are better (!), than interleaving because they can be detected more easily and fixed more consistently.
+> Depending on one's viewpoint, one could actually claim that deadlocks are better (!), than interleaving because they can be reliably detected and explained by tools, can be detected in fuzz tests (no need to know what the correct result is for a random input), and can be fixed more consistently.

 #### Reentrancy and async lets

 Swift also offers the `async let` declaration style, allowing for expressing structured bounded number of asynchronous child tasks being performed concurrently.

-In order to sanity check our assumptions, let us also write some code using `async let` and see how reentrancy does or does not come into play here:
+In order to check our assumptions, let us also write some code using `async let` and see how reentrancy does or does not come into play here:

 ```swift
 actor class Friend {